 Cooking the Duck

 - Marinate the duck with the prepared marinade and leave for as long as you can.
 If leaving overnight, cover and place in the fridge.
 The next day, bring it out 1 hour before you intend to roast it.
-I seem to have not taken any photos of this stage or the duck ready to roast!

 - Preheat the oven to 180°C (350°F/160°C Fan).